Dynafit Hoji Pro Tour Review

 Our Analysis and Test Results

-The eagerly anticipated and much-lauded (in pre-release testing) Hoji Pro Tour is a solid backcountry skiing and ski mountaineering boot.
+The eagerly anticipated and much-lauded (in pre-release testing) Hoji Pro Tour is a solid backcountry skiing and ski mountaineering shoe.
 It brings unique engineering and innovative features to the market but is still surpassed in some ways by more traditionally constructed boots.
 Overlap boots are now lighter and more proven, while beefed-up randonnee racing boots tour way, way better.
 Some quirks of the Hoji boot keep us from granting it our highest award, but it skis well.
-Most interestingly, the Hoji boot skis downhill as well or better than most overlap constructed boots.
+Most interestingly, the Hoji boot skis downhill as well or better than many overlap constructed boots.
 Generally, we expect overlap boots to ski the best of the major design options.
-However, the "three-piece" construction of the Hoji boot is tuned for no-play, progressive downhill stiffness.
+However, the “three-piece” construction of the Hoji is tuned for no-play, progressive downhill stiffness.
 We dig it, and you will too.

 Performance Comparison